Wright--Fisher kernels: from linear to non-linear dynamics, ergodicity and McKean--Vlasov scaling limits: The single host level: duality and scaling limits

-Summarizing, the transitions of our ancestral process, and hence of $\wM$, are the result of pure merger events (neutral), merger events with death (neutral + mutation to type $0$), branching-merger events (neutral+selection) and killing events (neutral+mutation to type $1$).
-The process $\wM$ can be seen as a generalization of the \emph{killed Ancestral Selection Graph} (see \cite{BCH17,BW18}).
-By construction, the $m$ lines in the sample are of type $0$ if and only if $n$ generations into the past all potential ancestors are of type $0$.
-Since at generation $0$ $\wZ_0=z$ and we have $\wM_n$ potential parents, the desired probability, conditional on $\wM_n$, is $z^{\wM_n}$.
-Our duality result (Theorem \ref{th:moment_duality_II}) confirms that this intuition is right.
+Summarizing, the transitions of this ancestral system, and hence of $\wM$, consist of (i) pure mergers (neutral), (ii) mergers with deletion (neutral + mutation to type $0$), (iii) branching--merger events (neutral + selection), (iv) killing events (neutral + mutation to type $1$); see Fig. \ref{particles} for an illustration of these four types of events.
+Thus, $\wM$ may be viewed as a generalization of the \emph{killed Ancestral Selection Graph} (see~\cite{BCH17,BW18}).